 Secondly, there’s not a medium that transcends time and class so well as a pantomime.
 This year, and here, it’s Puss-in-Boots.
 As a fairy tale it’s possibly the least dark, though it opens with a father’s death and gross familial unfairness, progressing to include much deception and an execution.
 Nobody in the story is very nice.
 But all this is quite usual and doesn’t seem to matter.
 Beneath it there’s the magic of talking animals and the hope of individuals escaping their destinies.
 So much we know about all fairy tales – but isn’t it extraordinary and wonderful that this type of story is accepted as endlessly relevant (why?) and adaptable to huge societal shifts.

-I can hear the youngest son’s big solo number through the floor.
-It’s ‘Somebody to Love’ by Queen. (why is Queen so acceptable given their profile?)
-The stout woman with a black ponytail playing the youngest son is singing it very loudly to cover the scene change into the Ogre’s castle, which I recall was always especially scuffly.
+From the green room I can hear the youngest son’s big solo number through the floor.
+It’s ‘Somebody to Love’ by Queen. (why is Queen so acceptable, especially on the margins, given their profile?)
+The stout woman with a black ponytail playing the youngest son is singing it very loudly to cover the scene change into the Ogre’s castle, which I recall is especially scuffly.
 She sings surprisingly and extravagantly well.

 And here’s a third thing I like: we’re surrounded all the time by people with qualities you’d never guess at.
-And here these can be manifested and appreciated – quite simply - snipped out from the rest of their complicated lives where they might be unhappy or ungenerous.
-And in honouring / enjoying this singular moment of a quality, we are all snipped out of our usual judgements because our job is to be here and to appreciate everything good we can find.
-If we weren’t going to do that we would not have bought tickets to the pantomime.
+And here in the town hall these can be manifested and appreciated – quite simply.
+We float are of our complicated lives where we might be unhappy or ungenerous or unlucky.
+And in honouring / enjoying this singular moment, we are all snipped out of our usual judgements and criticisms because our job is to be here and to appreciate everything good we can find.
+If we weren’t going to do that we would not have bought tickets to see the pantomime.
 There’s general suspension and elevation.
 We are at our best.

-Finally, I am allowed to just observe this and not to feel pressed to participate beyond what feels quite comfortable to me, which today, upstairs, is not at all.
-I am allowed to stare.
+Finally, something I especially like - I am allowed to sit in the green room and just observe all of this.
+I am not at all pressed to participate beyond what feels quite comfortable to me, which today, upstairs, is not at all.

-Beneath me I can hear huge applause as the final number belted out by everyone packed into the hall downstairs onstage or not comes to an end.
+Beneath me now I can hear huge applause as the performance comes to an end.
+The final number has been belted out by everyone packed into the hall downstairs, wether onstage or not.
 It’s ‘I’m a believer’.